 The Hannya is one of the most popular Japanese masks that make their way to tattoo form.
 Originally, the Hannya was used in Noh and Kyōgen theatre shows, and represents a woman’s descent from sadness and jealousy into resentment and bitterness.
 In these shows, the mask was used to show when a female character had lost all sight of her own emotions and had succumb to her anger and sadness; usually from the deceit of her male lover.
 Due to the striking appearance of the Hannya, they make for excellent large scale tattoos as well as smaller one shot pieces.
 In the images below, a large Hannya back piece is tattooed by artist and co-owner Ryan Ussher, and a smaller Hannya is tattooed by resident artist Jarrad Chivers.

-As the Hannya is representative of the female demon, the Oni represents the male demon in Japanese folklore.
+Oni are numerous and come in many forms, and are generally represented as male.
 Often, Oni’s appear as red ogre-like demonic beings with horns protruding from their head alongside a mane of black hair, however the colour scheme is not set only to this.
-Oni’s are usually tattooed either as a mask or as full body creatures wielding an iron club in their hands, and a tiger skin loincloth.
+Oni are usually tattooed either as a mask or as full body creatures wielding an iron club in their hands, and a tiger skin loincloth.
 Oni’s are believed to be the ‘punishers’ of demons, and are sometimes seen torturing other beings in the depths of hell.
-Full body Oni’s make for excellent backpiece tattoos, as seen in the below image tattooed by Alex Rusty.
+Full body Oni make for excellent backpiece tattoos, as seen in the below image tattooed by Alex Rusty.